echarlesgrasby/dissertation-dsl-grammar/README.md

 # dissertation-dsl-grammar (MERLIN)

 Langium grammar project for the DSL that I am building as part of my doctoral research.
-Codenamed MERLIN, "MarkEt monitoRing Language for surveIllanCe", which is a nod to H. Beam Piper's novel *The Cosmic Computer*.
+Codenamed MERLIN, "MarkEt monitoRing Language for surveIllaNce", which is a nod to H. Beam Piper's novel *The Cosmic Computer*.

 ![MERLIN](./assets/merlin.png)